callicoder/spring-boot-mongodb-angular-todo-app/Readme.md

 mvn spring-boot:run
 ```

-You can browse the backend server at <http://localhost:8080>.
+The backend server will start at <http://localhost:8080>.

 **3. Run the frontend app using npm**